UMCUGenetics/NextflowModules/README.md

 The pull request will be reviewed and included as fast as possible.

 ### Coding guidelines
+See `utils/template.nf` for a process template which uses the following guidelines.
-- Use the `tool/version/command.nf` folder structure of this repository.
+- Use the `Tool/version/Command.nf` folder structure of this repository.
 - Use the original tool version numbering
 - Use CamelCase for tool, command and process names
 - Use lowercase with words separated by underscores for params, inputs, outputs and scripts.